jammycakes/badbehavior.net/README.md

  * The .NET framework SDK version 4.0 or later
  * Python 3.2 or later to run the build scripts
+ * A local SQL Server 2008 Express named instance called SQLEXPRESS with a database called BadBehavior is needed to run the unit tests.
+   The user account running the script should be granted dbo privileges to this database to create the tables and stored procedures.

 Contributing
 ------------